sloyless/retropie-razorfish-theme/readme.txt

 EmulationStation es_systems.cfg

 I have provided a copy of my 'es_systems.cfg'.
 I have listed out the game systems newest to oldest first.
 Next listed is portables newest to oldest.
 Last is arcade systems.
-If you have any roms placed in a system I have not yet themed then they will appear at the end of the list.
+I cannot guarentee it will work 100% as I have not used every emulator on the RetroPie.

 ---------------------------------------